StreetResearch/CDSA-Tools/hplc_processing/PET_60min-method/readme.txt

-This script was written for a Shimadzu HPLC equipped with a PDA detector
+This script was written for a Shimadzu HPLC equipped with a PDA detector.

-To use, install python and the following packages: numpy pandas matplotlib
+ensure you have installed python and the following packages first: numpy pandas matplotlib